Scanlia/RHP-InvestigationParser/README.md

 # RHP-InvestigationParser
- Small script written to parse medical investigations for public health analysis.
+ A script written to parse medical investigations for public health analysis.